Swader/guzzle/docs/quickstart.rst

 ==========

 This page provides a quick introduction to Guzzle and introductory examples.
-If you have not already installed, Guzzle, head over to the :ref:`installation` page.
+If you have not already installed Guzzle, head over to the :ref:`installation` page.

 Make a Request